Cork vs. Screw Top: What’s Better? A Wine Expert Explains

 “[These] enclosures won’t have this problem, so feel free to store them standing up,” Butler says.

-Now that screw top bottles are back in play, it can be overwhelming to choose from a seemingly endless supply of vineyard, vintages, and varietals.
+Now that screw top bottles are back in play, it can be overwhelming to choose from a seemingly endless supply of vineyards, vintages, and varietals.
 So, where to begin?
 For Butler, a screw-top bottle from New Zealand or Austria is a great place to start.

 “These are two countries that didn’t have a lot of traditional wine law getting in the way of early adoption of screw-cap enclosures,” he explains.
 “You’ll find a lot of great products, up and down different price tiers, that have screw caps!”